-Fish tissue data was available for approximately half of Ohio’s watershed assessment units and one-third of publicly-owned lakes.
-About one-third of monitored watershed assessment units and two-fifths of monitored lakes were unimpaired for this use.
-PCB contamination, primarily a result of historic industrial sources and old landfill discharges, is the cause of most of the human health use impairments.
+Fish tissue data was available for approximately half of Ohio’s watershed assessment units and two-thirds of publicly-owned lakes.
+About one-third of monitored watershed assessment units and one-half of the monitored lakes were assessed as being unimpaired for this use.
+Polychlorinated biphenyl (PCB) contamination, primarily a result of historic industrial sources and old landfill discharges, continues to be the cause of most of the human health use impairments.
 Mercury is the second leading cause of human health use impairments after PCBs.

-For Lake Erie public beaches, the frequency of swimming advisories varies widely, ranging from near zero at South Bass Island State Park and Battery Park beaches to over 40 percent at Arcadia, Bay View West, Edson Creek, Euclid State Park, Lakeshore Park, Lakeview, Sherod and Villa Angela State Park beaches.
-Generally, beaches located near population centers tend to have the most problems.
+For Lake Erie public beaches, the frequency of swimming advisories varies widely, ranging from near zero at Battery Park, East Harbor State Park, Lakeside and South Bass Island State Park to nearly 40 percent or more at Bay View West, Edson Creek, Euclid State Park, Lakeshore Park, Lakeview, Maumee Bay State Park (Erie), Sherod, Sims, Veteran’s, Villa Angela State Park and White’s Landing beaches.

 Aquatic Life Use